 New to the world of wedding decorations?
 If the words gobo and chuppah sound like gibberish to you, you may want to consider brushing up on the many types of wedding decor accents and embellishments.
 To save you from pulling up google every time you meet with your wedding planner, we’ve crafted a glossary of all the need-to-know terms for wedding ceremony and reception decor.

 Here is your wedding decor glossary.

-- Aisle runner: A runway - usually made of fabric or rose petals - that marks where the centre aisle is.
+- Aisle runner: A runway - usually made of fabric or rose petals - that marks where the centre wedding aisle is.

-- Altar arrangements: Decorative arrangements that are placed on opposite sides of the altar.
+- Altar arrangements: Decorative arrangements that are placed on opposite sides of the wedding altar.
 They are typically made from flora and fauna.

 - Arch: A type of altar featuring straight sides and a rounded top.
 They can be made out of anything from driftwood to wine barrels.

-- Ceremony signage: Personalized signs used to give instructions to the guests.
+- Ceremony signage: Personalized wedding signs used to give instructions to the guests.
 They usually include info like where to sit and reception directions.